 An individual has undergone careful screening, including evaluation by a multi-disciplinary team that confirms the existence of one of the following conditions:

-Further surgical intervention is not indicated; and
+Further surgical intervention is not indicated (the treatment is used only as a last resort); and

 Psychological evaluation has been obtained and there is documentation stating the pain is not psychologic in origin; and

 There is no evidence of existing untreated drug addiction; and